Kunena/Kunena-Forum/trunk/legacy/README.txt

 Just to be sure we mention it again: BACKUP - BACKUP - BACKUP!

-UPGRADE INSTALL Kunena 1.0.5 ON JOOMLA 1.0.x
+UPGRADE INSTALL Kunena 1.0.8 ON JOOMLA 1.0.x
 ===============================================

-In order to upgrade your existing Kunena install (prior versions 1.0.0 to 1.0.4) you will need to execute above mentioned converter to preserve the existing configuration settings.
+In order to upgrade your existing Kunena install (prior FireBoard versions 1.0.0 to 1.0.4) you will need to execute above mentioned converter to preserve the existing configuration settings.
 This is not mandatory but will make the upgrade process a little but easier as you don't have to re-enter the config settings in the FireBaord back-end.
 This is not required to maintain the existing category and thread hierarchy as all as all posts and profiles.

-If you are already on an earlier build of 1.0.5 you MUST not run this converter.
+If you are already on an earlier build of Kunena (1.0.5 - 1.0.7) you MUST not run this converter.
 It is only used for the very first time getting onto 1.0.5.
-Starting with this version Kunena keeps its configuration inside the database, which does not require a converter for future upgrades.
+Starting with version 1.0.5 Kunena keeps its configuration inside the database, which does not require a converter for future upgrades.

 To perform the one time conversion of the configuration simply install the latest